 “You’ll flunk out.”

 “They can’t flunk us out.
-It’s a law we gotta attend school ‘til we’re eighteen.”
+It’s the law.
+We gotta attend school ‘til we’re eighteen.”

 “This ain’t attending”